stevenh6696/recipes/dessert/tiramisu.md

 ## Directions

-1. Mix together the egg yolks and 30 grams of sugar, and add in 1 tbsp of rum.
+1. Mix together the egg yolks and 2.5 tbsp of sugar, and add in 1 tbsp of rum.
 2. Beat the mixture over a hot water bath until it thickens.
 3. Whisk in mascarpone.
 4. Beat the heavy cream, and mix in with the egg yolk mixture.
-5. Beat the egg white and 20 grams of sugar, and mix in a little bit at a time with the rest.
+5. Beat the egg white and 1.5 tbsp of sugar, and fold in a little bit at a time with the rest.
-6. Dip the ladyfingers in the coffee mixture, and layer in a dish with the creamy egg yolk thing.
+6. Dip the ladyfingers in the coffee + brandy mixture, and layer in a dish with the creamy egg yolk thing.
-7. Chill in the refrigerator, and then sprinkle with cocoa powder.
+7. Chill in the refrigerator for at least 6 hours, and then sprinkle with cocoa powder.

 ## Extra notes

-- Results
+- tastes pretty fucking good
-- Adjustments
+- whipping by hand is awful. eggs whites take forever.